 Figure 12: Composite spectra of the refined colour classes as described in Sec.
 3.4.
-The curves are colour-coded from blue (top) to red (bottom) based
+The curves are colour-coded from blue (top) to red (bottom) based on the a - r colour of the galaxies.
+See the online edition for a colour version of this plot.

-- Sequence of ages of a composite SSP population (left is a non-starforming population, right is star forming) - Note that the non-star forming galaxies are dominated by stellar absorption lines and a severe lack of 'blue' light- get redder when older - The star forming galaxies show emission lines (from ionized gas) and much more blue light (especially when they are young)
+- Sequence of ages of a composite SSP population (left is a nonstarforming population, right is star forming) - Note that the non-star forming galaxies are dominated by stellar absorption lines and a severe lack of 'blue' light- get redder when older - The star forming galaxies show emission lines (from ionized gas) and much more blue light (especially when they are young)